Medical School Loans

 Also, we do not have any prepayment penalties, late fees, or origination fees.

 There are two types of interest rates – fixed interest and variable interest.
 A fixed rate will not change and tends to be higher.
 A variable rate loan tends to offer lower interest rates, but that interest can fluctuate, making your payment less predictable.
 Before taking out a private student loan, make sure to compare interest rates and read the fine print on all of your loan applications.
+A high interest rate means you could pay more over the life of the loan.

 Earnest Private Student Loans offer both fixed and variable interest rates.
 If you choose a fixed interest rate for your Earnest loan term, that means the interest will not change.
 If you have a variable interest rate, it may change over time.
 After you graduate and begin working, you may want to check if you can refinance your loan for lower interest rates.
 You can learn more about student loan refinancing with Earnest here and about loan products from Earnest partners.